WebKit/Speedometer/resources/todomvc/readme.md

 ## What are we testing

 - Stress-test DOM manipulations of a repeated action.
-- Impact of JavaScript version releases.
+- Impact of JavaScript version releases and their language features.
 - Tools (bundlers & transpilers) for build optimizations.
 - Libraries & frameworks for render strategies and architectural patterns